fredjarlier/mpiMarkDup/README.md

 Release notes
 -------------

+Release 1.0 from the 28/03/2019 <br />

+1) fix some integer conversion and prototype. <br />
+2) fix a corner case when a rank recieve no mate from other rank. <br />

 Release 1.0 from the 22/03/2019 <br />

 1) fix the coordinates overlapped between 2 ranks in case we are not power of 2 dimension (again it's better if you are in power of 2 dimension) <br />